 How We Make Dental Pain Disappear

-Root canal therapy is an option that allows us to salvage a tooth when it becomes painful from either trauma or infection.
+Root canal therapy from our Buda, TX dentist is an option that allows us to salvage a tooth when it becomes painful from either trauma or infection.
 We remove the compromised tissue, then cleanse and seal the remaining structure.
 This procedure allows the tooth to be useful for many years.

 How To Fix a Painful Tooth Using Root Canal Therapy